Hinxworth: Notable residents

 The author Monica Dickens lived in a cottage in the village for four years from 1947 to 1951.
 Here she wrote her novels Flowers on the Grass (1949) and My Turn to Make the Tea (1951), the latter based on her experiences as a reporter working on the Hertfordshire Express in Hitchin.
 While in Hinxworth she was the Treasurer of the annual Ashwell Horse Show and President of the Hinxworth Cricket Club, having bought maroon blazers for all the team, the umpire and the Club Secretary.

 The notable 16/17th century land owner Sir Thomas Golding of Poslingford, Suffolk also owned lands at Hinxworth.

-The sculptor John W Mills currently lives in Hinxworth.
+The sculptor John W. Mills lived in Hinxworth from the 1960s until his death in 2023.